joselfonseca/laravel-tactician/Readme.md

 For more information about the usage of the tactician command bus please visit [http://tactician.thephpleague.com/](http://tactician.thephpleague.com/)

+## Example

+Check out this example of the package implemented in a simple create order command [https://gist.github.com/joselfonseca/24ee0e96666a06b16f92](https://gist.github.com/joselfonseca/24ee0e96666a06b16f92)

 ##Bindings

 You can configure the bindings for the locator, inflector, extractor and default bus publishing the config file like so